We Want To Protect Our Youth And Also Empower Them

 Through our summer trips, we don’t just explore—we connect.
 Our youth gather in daily circle talks for heart-led discussions, share in group responsibilities like cooking and cleaning, and learn to build community through shared values.
 Elders accompany us to share Traditional Ecological Knowledge (TEK), stories, and cultural teachings.
 These trips offer not only fun and adventure, but also deep healing and intergenerational learning.

-Our upcoming trip is August 6th–11th, 2025, beginning at Bear’s Lodge (commonly known as Devils Tower National Monument), a sacred site in Wyoming.
+Our upcoming trip is August 30-September 3rd, 2025, beginning at Bear’s Lodge (commonly known as Devils Tower National Monument), a sacred site in Wyoming.
 From there, we’ll travel to Jackson Hole, where our programming includes white water rafting, hiking to waterfalls in Yellowstone, kayaking in Grand Teton National Park, and visits to hot springs—all woven with cultural and ecological education from both Indigenous knowledge holders and environmental scientists.

 This year’s theme is: